-If you have completed your periodic health checkup as required and do not have any abnormal results, you will be able to receive Health Certificate.See page 33 for more information.
-If you require a health certificate in a specific format for a company or another school, bring the format to the Student Office.
+If you have completed your periodic health checkup as required and do not have any abnormal results, you will be able to receive Health Certificate.
+See page 50 for more information.
 Please understand that the certificate cannot be issued if the information required is not provided on the University's health certificates.
 Health certificates requested from the Student Office cannot be issued on the same day, so please plan accordingly.

-Health Certificate Availability

-Health certificates can be issued beginning on the Tuesday of the week following your health checkup.
-However, certificates will not be issued if your health checkup results contained any abnormal results and you have not completed the necessary follow-up examinations.

-Health Certificate Period of Validity

-Based on data from periodic health checkups, during enrollment, medical certificates will be issued by the university for those who have taken periodic health checkups in Spring until March 31 of the year following the relevant year, and for those who have taken periodic health checkups in Fall until September 20 of the year following the relevant year.
+- Health Certificate Availability Health certificates can be issued beginning on the Tuesday of the week following your health checkup.
+However, certificates will not be issued if your health checkup results contained any abnormal results and you have not completed the necessary follow-up examinations. - Health Certificate Period of Validity Based on data from periodic health checkups, during enrollment, medical certificates will be issued by the university for those who have taken periodic health checkups in Spring until March 31 of the year following the relevant year, and for those who have taken periodic health checkups in Fall until September 20 of the year following the relevant year.
 However, companies and other universities may have specific requirements for certificates and expiration dates, so please be sure to check before applying.